 I was born in the never ending suburbs of California's San Joaquin Valley in the late 80's.
-Around 7 years old, I started listening to my parents records, and taking piano lessons.
+Growing up, I started listening to my parents music and my brother and sister's CD and Cassette collection.
 The Beatles were it for me when I was a kid.
 I was totally obsessed.
+I started playing piano and taking lessons when I was 7.
 Guitar came a little later around age 13 when I decided that the 8th grade version of Micol needed to be cooler.
 Around this time, I also started playing music with my parents and their friends in a living room band called The Not Band; a stony spin on The Band.
 Bob Dylan, Neil Young, and The Band was the main repertoire there, as well as a few originals.

 As time went on I added (slightly) more contemporary artists to my realm of appreciation.
 Elliott Smith, Joanna Newsom, Radiohead, David Bazan, TW Walsh, Courtney Barnett, John Vanderslice, Leonard Cohen, The Mountain Goats, Built To Spill, George Harrison, Owen Pallett/Final Fantasy, Grandaddy, Songs: Ohia/Magnolia Electric Co., The National, The Smiths, Nick Drake, to name some of them.
 I've left off many, as it would get boring anyway.
 Recently the following is what has really been resonating with me: TW Walsh's Fruitless Research, Courtney Barnett's Sometimes I Sit and Think, and Sometimes I Just Sit, Elliott Smith's From a Basement on The Hill, David Bazan's Fewer Moving Parts, Porches' Slow Dance in The Cosmos, Atoms For Peace's Amok, and Joanna Newsom's Divers.